 All subjects are taught as discrete lessons.
 With the exception of English and Maths, lessons are taught in mixed ability class groups.
 Groupings for English and Maths are determined by the needs of each cohort.
-The reading curriculum promotes fluency, confidence and enjoyment supported by the use of Accelerated Reader, an online reading programme: gaps are addressed quickly and effectively through interventions such as phonics, tutoring or support work with academic mentors.
+The reading curriculum promotes fluency, confidence and enjoyment supported by the use of Accelerated Reader, an online reading programme: for our Early Readers, gaps are screened, diagnosed and addressed quickly and effectively through interventions such as phonics and tutoring.
 The application of Maths in a real-life context is strengthened through additional Real-Life Maths lessons.
-The Arts lessons cover Art Design and Technology and Music, while Humanities lessons cover History, Geography and RE.
-Both The Arts and Humanities are taught on a rotation with the exception of Music and RE that are taught weekly.
+The Arts lessons cover Art Design and Technology, while Humanities lessons cover History and Geography.
+Both The Arts and Humanities are taught on a rotation.
+Music and RE are taught as discrete lessons every week.